 Lesson 2: Advanced Task Management

-Refining the schedule and fine tuning tasks will help resolve some of the scheduling issues.
+Refining the schedule and fine tuning the scheduling of tasks will help resolve some scheduling issues.
 Schedules need to remain as flexible as possible.
-Using the features below will help aid in maintaining flexibility as well as offering different ways of analyzing problems within the schedule.
+Using the advanced features below will help aid the scheduler in maintaining flexibility as well as offering different ways of analyzing problems within the schedule.

-In this Lesson we will learn how to work with:
+In this Lesson we will discuss:

 Task Deadlines